JuanCarcedo/PythonTester_App/README.md

 # PythonTester_App
-Note this is WIP.
-This is my first App build in Python, using Kivy and re-usable code from other programs that I previously created.
+Note this app is a work in progress.
+And will include improvements and functionality in the future.
+## Instructions
+- Kivy required (2.1.0).
+- Run main.py
+- Enjoy!